zamazan4ik/awesome-pgo/article/article.md

 ### Write PGO/PLO profiles gathering ecosystem

 TODO: write about mine and Amir's idea for a profiles gathering daemon like it's done in Google (or they'll open source it eventually)

+The original idea is described [here](https://github.com/aaupov/school_topics/blob/main/perfd.md) (in Russian, so if you don't know the lang - please use the translator or ask Amir about making it English-first :), a few initial commits are available [here](https://github.com/linux-perfd/perfd).

+Another idea is gathering PGO profiles (instrumentation or sampling, whatever) via crowd-sourcing like mechanism.
+One of the biggest issue with PGO is collecting actual usage profiles.
+But what if we had a repository where each software engineer can get actual PGO profiles for its application and use it for PGO-optimized builds on their official site?
+It could be done e.g. via a specific OS build where all PGO-potent applications are built with instrumentation or continually collect sampling profiles via `perf` or something like that?
+There are **a lot** of concerns here like privacy issues (potential mapping "some_user_id -> application execution profiles"), security issues (organize an attack on an application performance via messing publicly-gathered PGO profiles), implementation (who and how would implement all this stuff?!), and much more.
+Maybe community-driven projects like [Boinc](https://boinc.berkeley.edu/) could be a good example here - right now it's just an idea, no more.

 ### Improve PGO/PLO visibility across the industry